SRshreyrawat/L-spring/springProgram7/README.md.txt

- Spring Setter-Based Dependency Injection using Java Configuration

-This project demonstrates how to use **Spring Framework's Java-based configuration** to implement **Setter-based Dependency Injection (DI)** in a simple Java application.
+Dependency Injection with Java Config and Constructor Injection (Spring) This project demonstrates Constructor-Based Dependency Injection using Java-based configuration (@Configuration, @Bean) in the Spring Framework.

+🧩 Technologies Used
+Java

+Spring Core (Java Config - @Configuration)

+Eclipse/IntelliJ (Optional)

-## 📁 Project Structure
+📁 Project Structure

-in.sp.beans
-├── Student.java
-├── Address.java

-in.sp.resources
+in.sp.main         → Main class to run the application
+in.sp.beans        → POJOs: Student and Address
-└── SpringConfigFile.java # Java-based Spring configuration using @Configuration and @Bean
+in.sp.resources    → Spring configuration using @Configuration and @Bean

-in.sp.main
-└── Main.java # Entry point of the application

----

-## ✅ Technologies Used

-- Java 8+
-- Spring Framework (Core Container)
-- No XML Configuration (JavaConfig only)

----

-## 🧠 Concepts Demonstrated

-- `@Configuration` and `@Bean` annotations
-- Manual Java-based bean creation
-- Setter-based dependency injection
+🚀 How It Works
-- Spring container using `AnnotationConfigApplicationContext`
+Spring container is created using AnnotationConfigApplicationContext.

----

-## 💡 How it Works

-1. **Student** and **Address** are two simple Java classes (POJOs).
-2. Dependencies are injected manually via setter methods.
+Dependencies (Address) are injected into Student via constructor.
-3. A Spring configuration class (`SpringConfigFile`) is annotated with `@Configuration` and declares beans using `@Bean`.
-4. The `Main` class loads the context using `AnnotationConfigApplicationContext` and retrieves the `Student` bean.
-5. The `display()` method prints the injected details.

----

-## 🧪 Sample Output

-Alok
-50
-100-Delhi123456
+The config file (SpringConfigFile) manually defines beans using @Bean methods.

-## 🚀 Running the Application
+▶️ Running the App

-1. Open the project in Eclipse or any Java IDE.
-2. Make sure Spring Core is added to your classpath.
-3. Run the `Main.java` file.

----

-## 📌 Notes

-- This example uses **setter injection**.
-You can switch to **constructor injection** or **@Autowired** if needed.
-- This is a minimal Spring project meant for learning core concepts without Spring Boot.

----
+Run Main.java
+It prints the student's name, roll number, and address via Spring-managed beans.

+📚 Learning Focus
+Spring Java-based Configuration

+Constructor Injection

+Manual bean wiring using @Bean